If you were born around or before the 90’s you’ve probably experienced the shift that television viewing has experienced in the past two decades.

 Today, even though most viewers are purchasing smart TVs like Samsung, LG, Sony, Panasonic, etc, technology also provides you the option of using these streaming services on non-smart TVs.

 You can, for example, connect a device like Amazon Firestick to your TV and watch all the content that is available on Amazon Fire TV.
-Amazon firestick is an example of a streaming device that has over 37 million monthly users, having experienced a growth of 300% in 2019-2020 alone.
+Amazon firestick is an example of a streaming device that has over 50 million monthly users.

 Do you need to have streaming devices like Amazon Firestick and Roku if you’re already using a Smart TV?
 Yes and no. The smart TV you’re using is an important deciding factor when you’re thinking of buying an additional streaming device like Amazon Firestick or Roku.
 Many of the Smart TV platforms have their own store or have integrated with a third-party store like Android TV.